Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

 Let's breakdown and explain the sections.

 **Change the stickiness of the Load Balancer:**
-It is important to set a stickiness time on the load balancer or you can get an issue where the Database thinks you have logged in but the pod you connect to knows you haven’t so you can’t login and it keeps logging you out all the time.
-Setting stickiness reasonably high – say 30 minutes, can get round this.
+It is important to set a stickiness time on the load balancer.
+This forces you to the same pod all the time and retains your session information.
+Without stickiness, after logging in, the Database thinks you have logged but the Load Balancer can alternate which pod you go to.
+The session details are kept on each pod so the new pod thinks you aren't logged in and keeps logging you out all the time.
+Setting stickiness time reasonably high – say 30 minutes, can get round this.
 ```
 stickiness.enabled=true,stickiness.lb_cookie.duration_seconds=1800
 ```